 The Catechism of the Catholic Church states: “they are betrothed mystically to Christ, the Son of God, and devoted to the service of the Church.”

 They have decided to remain unmarried with great care and consideration, and they take their marriage oaths very seriously.
 The same practices as priests in celibacy and chastity.
 She is a bride of Christ just as much as she would be if she married a man.
-Through her vow of celibacy, she seeks to love Christ with her whole heart and so seeks Him in all her actions.
+Through her celibacy, she seeks to love Christ with her whole heart and so seeks Him in all her actions.

 Consecrated virgin life may not be as familiar as other vocations, but this is surely worth considering.
 It is richly rewarding.
 Though it isn’t for everyone, and certainly isn’t easy, as long as your prayer life is strong, you can definitely live this way of life.